amitguptagwl/Java-Rule-Book/Question_1-25.md

 * Interface

 Ans.
-<br/>As per Common Rules for Abstract class and Interface 2, an abstract class can extend another abstract class or can implement another interface.
+<br/>As per Common Rules for Abstract class and Interface, an abstract class can extend another abstract class or can implement another interface.
 Implementation of abstract methods, of its parent, is optional.
 If it is not implemented then child concrete class of this abstract class is supposed to implement all abstract methods.
-<br/>As per Abstract class Rule 1, it can extend concrete class as well.
-Also read Inheritance rule 1.
+<br/>As per Abstract class Rule, it can extend concrete class as well.
+Also read Inheritance rule.

 **Q7.
 Whether a class can bypass implementation of abstract methods?**
 <br/>Ans.
 Yes, if it an abstract class.